luckasRanarison/okey/README.md

 An easy to use and powerful key remapper for Linux written in Rust, inspired by [QMK](https://qmk.fm/).

+> [!NOTE]
+> This project is currently in its early stages of development.
+A more comprehensive documentation will be available soon.

 ## Contents

 1. [Features](#features)